Arjun Rampal on his Arun Gawli biopic: ‘It doesn’t have one opinion that is thrust down your throat’

 We already have that.
 He allowed us to make the kind of film we wanted to.
 Even his family is on board.
 But he didn’t impose even one sanction.
 He did watch the film and observed it very closely, bringing up detailed notes such as how a particular headline was wrong or a date needed to be corrected and pointing out how Babu wouldn’t have reacted in a certain way.
 In fact he got quite emotional about Babu and Rama.

-Anyway there is no guarantee of him getting parole.
+Anyway there is no guarantee of him getting bail.

 You underwent quite a physical transformation to become Daddy.
 What was your process?